dart-lang/site-www/src/_articles/archive/zones.md

 As a consequence a zoned error handler might be invoked multiple times.

+A zoned error handler exists in an _error zone_.
-Also note that an _error zone_ — a zone that has an error handler — might handle errors that originate in a child
-(or other descendant) of that zone.
+An error zone might handle errors that originate in a descendant of that zone.
 A simple rule determines where errors are handled in a sequence of future transformations (using `then()` or `catchError()`):

-{{site.alert.note}}
 Errors on Future chains never cross the boundaries of error zones.
-{{site.alert.end}}

 If an error reaches an error zone boundary, it is treated as unhandled error at that point.